 1. Morning: Explore the 1st Arrondisment

-Start your morning in Paris' chronological heart, on Île de la Cité.
-You're officially on the Right Bank, but really between the Right and Left.
+On day 1 of your 3 days in Paris itinerary, start your morning in Paris’ chronological heart, on Île de la Cité.
+You’re officially on the Right Bank, but really between the Right and Left.

 Stroll by Notre Dame, the iconic symbol of Paris.
 After the April 2019 fire, it’s not open to the public.
 But you can cast your eyes on the magnificent landmark and UNESCO site, which will be rebuilt exactly as it was.